jitpack/jitpack.io/BUILDING.md

 ```

 Although we monitor builds feel free to get in touch any time you face an issue or click the Report button.
-The easiest way is to open a GitHub issues or come chat on https://gitter.im/jitpack-io
+The easiest way is to open a GitHub issues or send a Support ticket from https://jitpack.io

 ## Building ahead of time